cube3power/atsd/rule-engine/email-action.md

 tab, assign a name to the new configuration, and specify one or multiple email addresses.

-Enter Subject text and click 'Enabled' for each state change (`OPEN`, `REPEAT`, `CANCEL`) that you would like to receive.
-Additionally, to enable notifications on `REPEAT` state, set the 'Repeat Interval' to the desired notification frequency, for example, every 10th sample or every 5 minutes.
+Enter Subject text and click 'Enabled' for each status change (`OPEN`, `REPEAT`, `CANCEL`) that you would like to receive.
+Additionally, to enable notifications on `REPEAT` status, set the 'Repeat Interval' to the desired notification frequency, for example, every 10th sample or every 5 minutes.

 The default Subject text is